So, you’re want to know how to transfer from Coinbase to GDAX? No problem, I’m going to guide you through every step of the way!

 What is Coinbase?

 Coinbase is a cryptocurrency exchange broker that allows people to buy and sell a range of different coins.
 They were first launched in 2012 and are located in San Francisco in the United States.
-Coinbase have grown so quickly that they have now processed orders for more than 20 million users, amounting to a total of $150 billion in transactions!
+Coinbase has grown so quickly that it has now processed orders for more than 20 million users, amounting to a total of $150 billion in transactions!
 Not only this, but they also have more than 535 people working in their U.S. headquarters!

 You require ID to use Coinbase!

-It is important to remember that you will need to verify your identity before you are able to buy cryptocurrencies using real-world money.
-The Coinbase KYC (Know Your Customer) process is really straight forward.
+It is important to remember that you will need to verify your identity before you can buy cryptocurrencies using real-world money.
+The Coinbase KYC (Know Your Customer) process is straight forward.
 All you need to do is supply your personal information, supported by a copy of your ID.
-In most circumstances the Coinbase system is able to authenticate this automatically, meaning that the process only takes a few minutes!
+In most circumstances the Coinbase system can authenticate this automatically, meaning that the process only takes a few minutes!